#VSCode

 About Radu

-I've been working online, from home, for over 9 years.
-I learned a lot of different stuff related to websites.
-My main expertise is WordPress, but for some time, I started focusing more on web development.
+I've been working online, from home, for over 11 years, and I learned a lot of different things related to websites.
+My main expertise is WordPress, but for some time, I also started focusing on web development.